waltligon/orangefs/doc/design/fs-semantics.md

 advantage of this approach is that clients that lose the race to create the file will do so on the first step (as opposed to the dirent last case, described below).
 This means that the minimum amount of redundant work occurs.
-However, the dirent can't even have a valid handle in it if it is created first, meaning that the dirent will have to be modified a second time by the creator to fill in the right value (once the metafile is allocated).
+However, the dirent can’t even have a valid handle in it if it is created first, meaning that the dirent will have to be modified a second time by the creator to fill in the right value (once the metafile is allocated).
 This leaves a window of time during which the dirent exists but refers to a file that has no attributes and cannot be read.

-In the dirent second scheme, clients first allocate a metafile with parameters indicating that it isn't complete, then allocate the dirent.
+In the dirent second scheme, clients first allocate a metafile with parameters indicating that it isn’t complete, then allocate the dirent.
 This means that losing clients will all allocate a metafile (and then have to free it).
 However, it also provides a valid set of attributes that could be seen during the window of time that the file is being